• Overview

 Hospitals and Medical Services

 Hospitals and their expenses are covered by taxes.
 The government runs every branch of medical services, and charges nothing for basic, necessary, and life saving care.
 Dentists are covered in healthcare, as well as mental health services.
+These services are often made of stone with wooden accents to last longer.
+They also have magic lamps for constant light in some areas, hand pumps for water, toilet rooms, bathhouses, and restaurants inside them.
+They are very clean and run very well.
+Doctors and nurses are rarely in need, as plenty go on to become one.
+The staff are caring and competent.

 Trading Posts

-The government runs trading Posts, where dragons that live in the wild can come in and sell things like hides/furs, bones, meat and crops, magic, and anything else they have.
+The government runs trading Posts, where dragons that live in the wild can come in and sell things like hides/furs, bones, meat, crops, magic, and anything else they have.
 These are traded in for money, which can be used on goods around town.
 The funds from these Trading Posts go straight to the government, and it helps pay for the posts and other free services.
 Goods from these posts are given to programs that need them, or are sold to businesses.